University of the Philippines: General education program

 The General Education Program was introduced in 1959 and formed core courses prescribed for all students at the undergraduate level.
 The General Education Program is the Revitalized General Education Program (abbreviated as RGEP), which was approved by the Board of Regents in 2001.
-The RGEP offers courses in three domains (Arts and Humanities; Mathematics, Science, and Technology; and Social Sciences and Philosophy) and gives students the freedom to choose the general education subjects in these domains that they would like to take.
-It has led to the development of courses unique to the campuses.
+The RGEP offers courses in three domains (Arts and Humanities; Mathematics, Science, and Technology; and Social Sciences and Philosophy) and gives students the freedom to choose the general education courses in these domains that they would like to take.
+It has led to the development of courses unique to campuses.
 Examples of these courses include NASC 10 (Forests as Source of Life) in Los Baños, Geography 1 (Places and Landscapes in a Changing World) in Diliman, and History 3 (History of Philippine Ethnic Minorities) in Baguio.

 Library system

 The university library system contains the largest collections of agricultural, medical, veterinary and animal science materials in the Philippines.
 The library system has a collection of Filipiniana material, serials and journals in both electronic and physical forms and UPIANA materials in its archives.
 It also has a collection of documents of student, political, and religious organizations advocating political, economic, and social changes during the Marcos administration in the Diliman library.

 The university is one of the five governmental agencies involved with the Philippine eLib, a nationwide information resource-sharing consortium, to which it provides access to 758,649 of its bibliographic records.

-The library was established in 1922 in the Manila campus and was considered one of the best in Asia prior to the Second World War.
+The library was established in 1922 on the Manila campus and was considered one of the best in Asia prior to the Second World War.
 The collection, containing almost 150,000 volumes, was destroyed when Japanese troops stormed the library during the war, leaving only a handful of books intact.
 Gabriel Bernardo, the Librarian of the university who built the collection, described the loss as "intellectual famine."
 Bernardo would later rebuild the library in the Diliman campus.
 The university has likewise been one of the pioneers in library science education in the country.
 Library courses were first offered under the College of Liberal Arts under James Alexander Robertson in 1914.
 In 1961, the Institute of Library Science was established in Diliman and a year later, the institute established the country's first graduate program in Library Science.